kadena-docs/kadena-docs/docs/smart-contracts/databases.md

 ## Working with Pact tables

+Tables are a core component of Pact smart contracts because they enable you to store, manipulate, and read data using familiar patterns.
 Interacting with Pact databases is much like interacting with any other type of database, but with constraints that reflect the unique requirements of blockchain execution.
 For example, working with Pact databases is similar to working with other SQL-based databases, with similar database operations.
 There are built-in functions to insert, read, and update values stored in tables.